Jane Corwin: Campaign

 Corwin responded to attacks that she basically wants to eliminate Medicare, by airing an ad claiming her opponent Hochul wanted to cut Social Security and Medicare.
 Corwin's ad was based on Hochul's debate statement that budget talks should put everything on the table.
 A FactCheck.org representative called Corwin's ad, "bogus"; Corwin's campaign responded that Hochul also supports Obama's health care law which includes $500 billion in reductions in payments to Medicare Advantage private insurers.

 American Crossroads endorsed and provided support to Corwin's campaign, reflecting the national importance of the contest.
-The New York Post and the Rochester Business alliance endorsed Corwin, as did the FreedomWorks PAC.
+The Rochester Business alliance endorsed Corwin, as did the FreedomWorks PAC.
 The Tea Party Express and TEA New York also endorsed Corwin with their leaders visiting Buffalo and Rochester to make it clear that Corwin was favored by the Tea Party, and to criticize Davis' use of the moniker.

 Roll Call reported that Corwin had invested nearly $2.5 million of her own funds in the campaign as of May 13; Davis had promised to spend as much as $3 million of his own funds; and outside funds coming from both liberal and conservative groups had already "turned the Buffalo and Rochester airwaves into a steady stream of campaign ads."

 On election day morning, Corwin obtained a court order from a Justice of the New York Supreme Court that took effect when the polls closed.
 The order would impound all voting equipment, temporarily enjoin the canvas of paper ballots and bar the certification of the winner pending further court proceedings.
 Corwin's campaign said such orders are usual in close elections.
 According to The Buffalo News, however, the order was likely rendered moot by Corwin's concession, also on May 24, 2011.